How to Improve the Quality of Your Life in Old Age

 - making sure all rooms have good lighting and'

-This is not a pleasant choice, but unless people want to move in with their children, it may be the only choice.
+This is not a pleasant choice, but unless people want to move in with their children, it may be the only one available.

 The inability to do certain things sneaks up on people, and it arrives in stages and at different ages.